apache/rocketmq/README.md

 ----------

 ## Contributing
-We always welcome new contributions, whether for trivial cleanups, big new features or other material rewards. more details see [here](CONTRIBUTING.md)
+We always welcome new contributions, whether for trivial cleanups, big new features or other material rewards, more details see [here](CONTRIBUTING.md)

 ----------
 ## License